fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 The recommended steps are:

-1. Generate initial FASTQs as described in :ref:`make_fastqs-icell8-protocol`
+1. Generate initial Fastqs as described in :ref:`make_fastqs-icell8-protocol`
 2. Set up analysis directories and run initial QC as per the standard protocol
-3. Perform ICell8-specific filtering and additional QC on the reads by running the ``process_icell8.py`` utility, as described in :ref:`icell8_qc_and_filtering_protocol`
+3. Perform ICELL8-specific filtering and additional QC on the reads by running the ``process_icell8.py`` utility, as described in :ref:`icell8_qc_and_filtering_protocol`
 4. Manually update the sample name information in the ``project.info``